stanislaw/SoftwareDesignHeuristics/README.md

 - Every assert becomes a proper error handling eventually.
 - **Masking (Shadowing).** Masking/shadowing of all kinds is dangerous and should be avoided or treated with a great care.
+Examples:
+  - errors introduced to the systems when overlapping requirements are implemented over time
+  - masking in MC/DC
-Good examples: masking in MC/DC, shadowing of variable declarations.
+  - shadowing of variable declarations
+  - typographically ambiguous symbols with overlapping visibility like `l` and `1`, `O` and `0` (see MISRA guidelines)

 - **Code Is Not Your Partner.** Sometimes we don't have to be nice about other people's code: